crissrojas105/Memory-Game/README.md

                 <div class="learning-point">
                     <h4 style="color: #1a252f;" class="notranslate">1️⃣ Personal Pronouns (Subject Pronouns)</h4>
                     <p style="color: var(--dark);" class="notranslate">
                         Through this project, I mastered personal pronouns <strong>(I, you, he, she, it, we, they)</strong> which replace the subject of a sentence and represent the person or thing performing the action.
 These pronouns are essential for avoiding repetition and making communication more natural.
-For example: "She is my best friend at school" - where "She" acts as the subject performing the action of "being."
+For example: "She is my best friend at school" - where "She" acts as the subject performing the action of "being."(Eastwood, 2002).
                     </p>
                 </div>

                 <div class="learning-point">
                     <h4 style="color: #1a252f;" class="notranslate">2️⃣ Possessive Pronouns</h4>
                     <p style="color: var(--dark);" class="notranslate">
-                        I learned that possessive pronouns <strong>(my, your, his, her, its, our, their, mine, yours, hers, ours, theirs)</strong> show ownership and eliminate the need to repeat nouns.
+                        I learned that possessive pronouns <strong>(my, your, his, her, its, our, their, mine, yours, hers, ours, theirs)</strong> show ownership and eliminate the need to repeat nouns (Murphy, 2019).
 I discovered the crucial distinction between possessive adjectives used with nouns (my book, your house) and possessive pronouns that stand alone (the book is mine, the house is yours).
-This understanding is fundamental for proper English usage and helps create more elegant, concise sentences.
+This understanding is fundamental for proper English usage and helps create more elegant, concise sentences (Eastwood, 2002).
                     </p>
                 </div>

                 <div class="learning-point">
                     <h4 style="color: #1a252f;" class="notranslate">3️⃣ Object Pronouns</h4>
                     <p style="color: var(--dark);" class="notranslate">
                         Object pronouns <strong>(me, you, him, her, it, us, them)</strong> receive the action in a sentence or follow prepositions.
-Through practical examples like "I bought a gift for him," I understood that these pronouns come after verbs or prepositions.
-This knowledge helps me construct grammatically correct sentences and understand the flow of English grammar, particularly in identifying who or what receives an action.
+Through practical examples like "I bought a gift for him," I understood that these pronouns come after verbs or prepositions (Swan, 2016).
+This knowledge helps me construct grammatically correct sentences and understand the flow of English grammar, particularly in identifying who or what receives an action (Eastwood, 2002).
                     </p>
                 </div>

                 <div class="learning-point">
                     <h4 style="color: #1a252f;" class="notranslate">4️⃣ Interactive Learning Through Gamification</h4>
                     <p style="color: var(--dark);" class="notranslate">
                         Creating this interactive memory game transformed abstract grammar rules into contextualized, real-world applications.
 By designing sentences about school, friends, family, and daily activities, I practiced pronouns in authentic situations rather than memorizing isolated rules.
-This hands-on, gamified approach made learning engaging, memorable, and significantly more effective than traditional study methods.
+This hands-on, gamified approach made learning engaging, memorable, and significantly more effective than traditional study methods (Kapp, 2012).
                     </p>
                 </div>

                 <div class="learning-point">
                     <h4 style="color: #1a252f;" class="notranslate">5️⃣ Visual Learning & Color-Coding Strategy</h4>
                     <p style="color: var(--dark);" class="notranslate">
                         The implementation of a color-coding system (Red for Personal, Green for Possessive, Blue for Object pronouns) enhanced my ability to quickly identify and categorize pronouns.
-This multi-sensory approach, combining visual, auditory (sound effects), and kinesthetic (card interaction) learning styles, reinforced grammatical concepts through multiple pathways, resulting in deeper comprehension and longer retention.
+This multi-sensory approach, combining visual, auditory (sound effects), and kinesthetic (card interaction) learning styles, reinforced grammatical concepts through multiple pathways, resulting in deeper comprehension and longer retention (Paivio, 1991).
                     </p>
                 </div>
             </div>